elidub/equiv-neural-rendering/blogpost.md

 Through experimentations throughouht the study, we were able to draw the following conclusions:

 - Translations are a simple type of symmetry for this model to learn.
-Information about changes in the object's coordinates is easiy encapsulated within the convolutional architecture along the image plane.
+Information about changes in the object's coordinates is easily encapsulated within the convolutional architecture along the image plane.

-- Translation along the third axis (scaling) is a simple operation to learn, as it consists of enlarging or shrinking features of the scene, similar to a pooling operation in CNNs.

 - This architecture is able to learn rototranslations.
 With adequate quality and quantity of data, it is possible to achieve a unification of the two symmetries and apply it to the implicit representations.